Skip to navigation Skip to content

 Failed first course + Read more ...

-Students who failed their first course and want to study in another course (also known as a second course) are only required to enter into an Activity Agreement if the second course will not be completed within the minimum time.
-The second course cannot be the same course the customer was enrolled in and failed.
-However, it can be the same degree at a different institution.
-This is because courses at specific institutions must be treated separately and not as the same course of study.
-Go to Step 4.
+• the second course is not the same course enrolled in and failed.
+The course can be the same degree at a different institution.
+This is because courses at specific institutions must be treated separately and not as the same course of study

 Withdrew from second course + Read more ...

-If a customer has withdrawn from a previous course and wishes to undertake a third or subsequent course at the same level, they must enter into an Activity Agreement with an obligation to complete the course within the allowable time.
-Go to Step 4.
+The customer must enter into an Activity Agreement with an obligation to complete the course within the allowable time if they:

 Failed second course + Read more ...

-If the student is undertaking a third or subsequent course and have not been affected by reasons beyond their control, they are not deemed to be making satisfactory progress.
+If the student is undertaking a third or subsequent course and has not been affected by reasons beyond their control, they are not deemed to be making satisfactory progress.
 These customers are required to test their eligibility as a job seeker and determine if their study can form part of their mutual obligation requirements.
 Procedure ends here.

 4